rzimmerman/kal/README.md

 ## Exisential Checks

-Kal implements the same exisential operator features of CoffeeScript, with the addition of the `exists` and `doesnt exist` keyword suffixes, which perform the same function as the `?` operator.
+Kal implements the same existential operator features of CoffeeScript, with the addition of the `exists` and `doesnt exist` keyword suffixes, which perform the same function as the `?` operator.
 Examples:

 ```kal
 a = {a:1}